Skip to main content

 • provide critiques to main psychological theories relevant to each of the topics studied

-• offer valid examples of the ways in which these theories might inform our understanding of phenomena in the ‘real’ world, and be of use in supporting their learning
+• offer valid examples of the ways in which these theories might inform our understanding of phenomena in the ‘real’ world, and be of use in supporting our learning

 • use knowledge obtained in the module to explain cognitive phenomena